SJ23 Tech Tip A11, (Updated 2022-07-17) Bob Schimmel, Doug Murray & Jim Dalessandro

 Planks for Heavy SnowPVC Frame 1 & 2, Steel Frame.

-On the Canadian prairies, and where ever it freezes, a wise sailor will pull their boat out of the water in the middle of October, about a month before hard freeze up, to let the interior dry out and because a launching ramp can be a miserable place in November.
+On the Canadian prairies, and where ever else it freezes, a wise sailor will pull their boat out of the water in the middle of October, about a month before hard freeze up to let the interior dry out.
 The greatest risk for a working stiff is not having good weather to haul out on a November weekend.
 Even if you are retired, whatever that is, you will have to haul out on a weekend if you get help from a younger guy who still works.
 In near freezing weather there is also an increased risk of injury as you stumble about the wet, slippery launching ramp in your cold weather gear.
+A launching ramp can be a miserable place in November.
 Water at this temperature seems to take on the property of very light oil.
 Add some character building snow and you have a combination that separates the men from the boys and filters the wise ones out to a pub to discuss politics over hot libations!
-Freezing weather and very cold water can be a deadly combination!
+Freezing weather and near freezing water can be a deadly combination!
 But it can also be extremely invigorating!
 Ah the challenges of life.

 The weird properties of water make it one of the most unique fluids on Earth.
 Weird may surprise many people since it is the fluid we are most familiar with, yet many don't understand its properties all that well.
 For instance;